Tonight On 'Southern Charm' The Game Changes As Patricia Puts The Gold Digger Label On Thomas' Girlfriend

 Thomas says he realizes he’s become a sugar daddy.

 “Well, no job, no interests, no friends.
 Hanging out in an apartment that Thomas pays for.
-The word that comes to mind is ‘gold digger’.”
+The word that comes to mind is ‘gold digger.'”

 Thomas wonders if this is what he really wants.